olossss/BetterSkinned-Monogame/README.txt

 	Open up and compile AnimationAux Monogame
 	In your Project, refrence AnimationAux.dll
 	In your Content Project, refrence AnimationPipeline.dll

+To Use a Different Version of Visual Studio:
+	Follow the steps under "To Add Additional Platforms", minus installing the extension.
+	Instead of refrencing the Shared Project, copy the class files from the "AnimationAux Monogame\AnimationAux" into that class project
+	Build

 To add additional platforms:
 For easability of adding platforms, I have setup the project using Shared Code Projects.
 To quickly add a new platform, follow these steps